 sugar to taste (optional)

-1. Pound sliced red chilies and toasted belacan together to the desired consistency.
+1. Pound sliced red chilies and toasted belacan together to the consistency you preferred.
 Add sugar if using.

 2. Add lime juice.

 Note: Keep the leftovers in the fridge.
 It can be kept for few weeks if store properly in an air-tight clean container.